-through them.
+I turned my apparent defeat that night into a victory by a little coolness and tact.
+I asked the students and the audience to appoint a committee six gentlemen-three medical and three nonmedical-to represent them on the platform, and keenly watch the experiments.
+This was done.
+At the close, the committee reported entired satisfaction with all that they had seen.
+They critically examined the subjects, and were perfectly satisfied with the genuineness of the phenomena which occurred through them.
 They also complimented me in no stinted manner; and no wonder.
-The opposition I met with that night, and the determination to bring the whole to a happy issue, seemed to arouse in me all my energies, for it was certainly one of the most complete exhibitions of mesmeric power 1 ever gave.
+The opposition I met with that night and the determination to bring the whole to a happy issue, seemed to arouse in me all my energies, for it was certainly one of most complete exhibitions of mesmeric power I ever gave.

 These experiments, out of many, will serve as an illustration of what took place.
 In the first-with a Glasgow sensitive-I exhibited my complete control over the arterial circulation.
-Thus, while the subject stood placidly between two medical men, each holding a wrist, and carefully taking the pulse indications, etc., I accelerated or retarded the action of the heart at will.
-Strange as this may appear, stranger must follow.
-I caused the pulse to reach 120 or 130 per minute on the right arm, and it beat less than 50 per minute on the left, and vice-versa.
-This can be explained on two grounds: either the subject was mesmerised by me, and the phenomena, as described, did occur (as testified to by these medical men at the time), or the medical men themselves were mesmerised by me, and, under my guidance, hypnotically declared what was false to be true.
-I might add that the subject was in a deep unconscious sleep; the medical men were apparently wide awake.
+Thus, while the subject stood placidly between two medical men, each holding a wrist and carefully taking the pulse indications, etc., I accelerated or retarded the action of the heart at will.
+Strange as this may appear, stranger must follow I caused the pulse to reach 120 or 130 per minute on the right arm, and it beat less than 50 per minute on the left, and vice-versa.
+This can be explained on two grounds: either the subject was mesmerised by me, and the phenomena, as described, did occur (as testified to by these medical men at the time), or the medical men themselves were mesmerised by me, and, under my guidance, hypnotically declared what was false to be true I might add that the subject was in a deep unconscious sleep; the medical men were apparently wideawake.
 The common-sense conclusion would be that the subject was mesmerised and not they; and that they, being wide awake and in the full possession of their senses, had testified to what they had seen.
 This experiment has been frequently repeated.

 The second experiment was somewhat similar in character to the above.
 The medical gentlemen on the committee asked my permission to test the insensibility of the subjects.
-It was proposed to place a hot spirittube suddenly to different muscles to see if they flexed under the test, and thereby indicate the presence of nervous sensitiveness or consciousness.
-I made no objection to this.
+It was proposed to place a hot spirit-tube suddenly to different muscles to see if they flexed under the test, and thereby indicate the presence of nervous sensitiveness or consciousnes. made no objection to this.
 There was some difficulty in getting a spirit test-tube, so, to prevent unnecessary waiting, a gentleman lent a gold scarf-pin, and a lady her brooch, to the committee.
 I made the subject's arm rigid in a horizontal position.
-One of the medical committeemen, feeling the carpus of the hand carefully, took the scarfpin, and put it through the hand, about the centre, from back to front.
+One of the medical committee men, feeling the carpus of the hand carefully, took the scarf-pin, and put it through the hand, about the centre, from back to front.
 He also placed the gold pin of the brooch through the sensitive's cheek, the brooch itself hanging on the outside, the poor fellow laughing and chatting as if nothing had happened.
-Neither by movement nor sign did he show he exhibited any pain, or that he was the least conscious of what had taken place.
+Neither by movement nor sign did he show he experienced any pain, or that he was the least conscious of what had taken place.
 When the audience, or rather their committee, were satisfied of this, I took the scarf-pin out of the hand and the brooch out of the cheek.
 No blood flowed from the cicatrix.
 Imagination, suggestion, are capable of doing strange things.
 The late and esteemed Dr. Carpenter claims much for the "dominant idea and expectancy."
 Can they account for the foregoing experiments?